Faith-Based Redress Hearings

 In this second phase of the hearing, witnesses for Faith-based institutions give evidence on their processes for resolving historic and current abuse claims.
 The first week hears from representatives of the Salvation Army and Anglican Church; the second week mostly hears from witnesses regarding the Catholic Church; and the final day is an opportunity for closing statements.

-Opening Statements from the Catholic Church and other relevant core participants can be viewed here on the Royal Commission’s website.
+The Catholic Church and other relevant core participants made opening statements at the beginning of the Hearing.
+View on the Royal Commission’s website.

 Dr Thomas P Doyle